Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 \subsubsection{Performance with DGD after C-R AEQ}

-Since the butterfly structure has only 5 taps per filter in C-R AEQ, it is necessary to study the performance of PMD compensation.
-We set the polarization rotation angle to 45 degrees, and the DGD changes from 0 to 9 ps.
-The DGD values refer to reference \cite{ref24}.
-Any IQ imbalance is set to zero in this part.
-For comparison, the 4$\times$4 MIMO with 33 taps per filter and the proposed methods are used to equalize the signal, meanwhile.
-The result is shown in Fig.\ref{Fig.15}.
-It can be found that the proposed method is unaffected by DGD values ranging from 0 ps to 9 ps.
-In addition, the Q-factor after C-R AEQ is greater than the Q-factor after 4$\times$4 MIMO by about 0.3 dB in the same DGD value.
-We think the reason is that the C-R AEQ further reduces the phase noise effect after CPR.
+Since the CV-MIMO only has 6 taps per filter, it is necessary to study the performance of PMD compensation.
+We set the DGD to vary from 0 to 9 ps.
+All IQ imbalance is set to zero in this part.
+For comparison, the 4$\times$4 MIMO with 33 taps per filter and the C-R AEQ are used to equalize the signal.
+As shown in Fig.\ref{Fig.15}, the C-R AEQ is unaffected by DGD values ranging from 0 ps to 9 ps.
+Moreover, the Q-factor after C-R AEQ is greater than the Q-factor after 4$\times$4 MIMO by about 0.3 dB in the same DGD value.